Ethan-Bit-256/Munks/README.md

-# mathfuncs.py
+# Munks
-A 1-file library of some python mathematical functions
+A library of some python mathematical functions